ronanchris/session-continuity-kit-ronan-v3/README.md

 - Editing becomes **intentional and layered**, not reactive or fragmented.
 - Your vault becomes **an intelligent system**, not just a collection of files.

+## Ronan Session Continuity System

+This project uses a structured memory approach to enable reasoning continuity across strategic notes.
+Key components include:

+- `session-id`: declares that a file is part of a persistent context thread
+- `linked-notes`: references related files to build semantic graph context
+- `summary`: describes the note's role in supporting AI or human continuity
+- `context-priority`: flags files that require deeper model awareness
+- `^block-id`: marks reusable logic blocks for modular reference
+- `00-CONTINUITY-INDEX.md`: indexes active session-aware notes

+This README may be pinned in Cursor or Windsurf to help initialize context in memory-aware sessions.

 ## 🎯 **Mission**

 Transform your $85/day Cursor costs to $8-15/day while maintaining sophisticated AI collaboration capabilities through revolutionary token optimization techniques.